“You can be whoever you want to be for the price of a hotel room.”

 I heard these words spoken by Annie Fitzsimmons, an Urban Insider Columnist for National Geographic.
 As soon as she said them it made me smile because I couldn’t agree more.

 The anonymity that comes with hotel stays means you can slip into the role of any character you chose.
-While I’m staying at Trinity Capital Hotel in Dublin I imagine I’ve become an eccentric but luxuriously wealthy gothic novelist.
+While I’m staying at in Dublin I imagine I’ve become an eccentric but luxuriously wealthy gothic novelist.
 I like to swan around the hotel and relax on the reclining sofas as though I stay in places like this all the time and I don’t have a tiny two-bed flat to go home to.

 I was visiting Dublin for the Bram Stoker Festival over Halloween (hence the gothic novelist fantasy) and I can’t imagine a better hotel to stay at for the festival.

-Entering the hotel and you’re surrounded by plush velvet in rich colours, ornate gold mirrors and picture frames, grand chaise longues, heavy curtains that pool on the floor and the entire reception area is lit by flickering candle light and dim chandeliers.
+Entering the hotel and you’re surrounded by h velvet in rich colours, ornate gold mirrors and picture frames, grand chaise longues, heavy curtains that pool on the floor and the entire reception area is lit by flickering candle light and dim chandeliers.
 It manages to be cosy but creepy and grand but welcoming at the same time.
 This gothic glamour was an unexpected surprise in an area of scholarly tradition (Trinity College is opposite) but I instantly loved it.

 Never in my life have I thought that a chair could make such a good first impression.
 Passersby stop to admire the high backed chairs that are just begging you to sit down.

 “Come on, choose your favourite,” they say.
 “Take a seat and imagine you’re lady of the manor.”